 Plant Families of North America

-Note that most technical words have a hover-over description available, or go to dictionary of botanical terms to learn more.
-You will be able to identify plants like a scientist in no time!
+Note that most technical words have a hover-over description available, or go to the dictionary of botanical terms to learn more.
+In no time, you’ll be able to identify plants like a scientist!

 Alismatales Order – Monocot Clade